-By modeling external forces implicitly, the problem falls into the setting of adversarial reinforcement learning, which is a particular case of multi-agent reinforcement learning.
-One critical challenge in this field is the training instability.
-In the training process, each agent's policy changes, which results the environment becomes non-stationary under the view of any individual agent.
-Directly applying single agent algorithm will suffer form the non-stationary problem, for example,~\citet{lowe2017multi} found that the variance of the policy gradient can be exponentially large when the number of agents increases, researchers use a utilize centralized critic~\cite{lowe2017multi, foerster2018counterfactual} to reduce the variance of policy gradient.
+However, simply modeling external forces as a learnable module causes the problem to fall into the setting of adversarial reinforcement learning, which is a particular case of multi-agent reinforcement learning.
+One critical challenge in this field is training instability.
+In the training process, each agent's policy changes over time, which results in the environment becoming non-stationary under the view of any individual agent.
+Directly applying single-agent algorithm will lead to the non-stationary problem.
+For example,~\citet{lowe2017multi} found that the variance of the policy gradient grows exponentially when the number of agents increases.
+Hence, researchers utilize a centralized critic~\cite{lowe2017multi, foerster2018counterfactual} to reduce the variance of policy gradient.
 Although centralized critic can stabilize the training, the learned policy may be sensitive to its training partners and converge to a poor local optimal.
-This problem is more severe for competitive environments as if the opponents change their policy, the learned policy may perform worse~\cite{lazaridou2016multi}.
+This problem is more severe for competitive environments because if the opponents change their policies, the learned policy may perform even worse~\cite{lazaridou2016multi}.

-We introduce a novel training framework for quadruped locomotion by modeling an external disturber explicitly, which is the first attempt to do so as far as we're concerned.
+In light of that, we introduce a novel training framework for quadruped locomotion by modeling an external disturber explicitly, which is the first attempt to do so as far as we are concerned.
 Based on the classic $H_{\infty}$ method from control theory \cite{morimoto2005robust, Aalipour2023hinfinity, larby2022passivity}, we devise a brand-new training pipeline where the external disturber and the actor of the robot can be jointly optimized in an adversarial manner.
 With more experience of physical disturbance in training, quadruped robots acquire more robustness against external forces in real-world deployment.